paladin-t/b8/docs/manual.md

 ### Importing another file

-The `IMPORT` statement is used to import another source file, as if its content was just written at where the `IMPORT` statement is:
+The `IMPORT` statement is used to import another source file to help organize long programs:

 ~~~~~~~~~~bas
 IMPORT "directory/file_name.bas"
 ~~~~~~~~~~

+It could be placed in outermost scope only without conditional or other structured trunks.
+All source files share a same global scope.

 ### Coroutine